-Secure Storage Outsourcing Problem (SSO)

-Alice has a database of strings $T = \{t_1, \ldots, t_N\}$ , but she does not have enough storage for the large database, so she outsources her database (suitably disguised-more on this later) to Bob, who provides enough storage for Alice.
-Furthermore, from time to time, Alice needs to query her database and retrieves the information that matches her query, i.e., Alice wants to know Match(x, T) for her query x.
-For the sake of privacy, Alice wants to keep the contents of both the database and the query secret from Bob.
+Secure Storage Outsourcing Problem (SSO) Alice has a database of strings $T = \{t_1, \ldots, t_N\}$ , but she does not have enough storage for the large database, so she outsources her database (suitably disguisedmore on this later) to Bob, who provides enough storage for Alice.
+Furthermore, from time to time, Alice needs to query her database and retrieves the information that matches her query, i.e., Alice wants to know Match(x,T) for her query x.
+As usual, Alice wants to keep the contents of both the database and the query secret from Bob.

-Secure Storage and Computing Outsourcing Problem (SSCO)

-The SSCO problem is an extension of the SSO problem.
-While the database is exclusively queried by Alice only in the SSO problem, in the SSCO model the database will also be queried by other clients of Alice.
+Secure Storage and Computing Outsourcing Problem (SSCO) The SSCO problem is an extension of the SSO problem.
+Whereas only Alice queries her database in the SSO problem, in the SSCO model the database will also be queried by other clients of Alice.
 More specifically, in the SSCO model, Alice outsources her database to Bob, and she wants the database to be available to anyone who is willing to pay her for the database access service.
 When a client accesses the database, neither Alice nor Bob should know the contents of the query.
 Moreover, Alice wants to charge the clients for each query they have submitted, so the client should not be able to get the correct query result if Alice is not aware of the query's existence.